andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 </figure>

-I put my name in for a table and grab a Powder Day Stout and pop a squat outside around a gas firepit.
-Our old fabulous friend in the full leopard skiing onesie sashays over
+I put my name in for a table and grab a Powder Day Stout and pop a squat outside 'round a gas firepit.
+Our old fabulous friend in the full leopard onesie sashays over

 "Hey, I haven't seen you around, you must be new to town"